Paraneoplastic cerebellar degeneration: Diagnosis

 Of particular note, PCD symptoms precede the diagnosis of the underlying cancer in the majority of cases, and often present insidiously and progress rapidly for weeks to months to a severely disabled state followed by a variable plateau period that can last for months to years.
 Therefore, newly developing cerebellar ataxia should always prompt proper diagnostic measures to exclude PCD.

 Treatment

 Tumor removal is still the therapeutic mainstay with very early treatment being essential to prevent irreversible neuronal loss.
 Immunosuppressive or immunomodulatory treatments are often ineffective.
-There may be a role for high-dose gammaglobulin therapy in the treatment PCD, but due to the rare occurrence of this disease, controlled trials of this therapy may be difficult.
+There may be a role for high-dose gammaglobulin therapy in the treatment of PCD, but due to the rare occurrence of this disease, controlled trials of this therapy may be difficult.